pyrotek45/avon/tutorial/SECURITY.md

 **Solution**: Recursion is intentionally not supported
 - No recursive function calls
 - No circular dependencies
+- Your code will always terminate (unlike some meetings)
 - See `tutorial/WHY_NO_RECURSION.md` for rationale

 ### 5. Template Injection Prevention